 What could be better than a plant that flowers in the winter?
 Surprisingly, there are quite a few species that fit the bill.

 Witch Hazel (Hamamelis virginiana): I love all witch hazels and particularly Hamamelis mollis, the Chinese witch hazel, for its fragrant, large-sized yellow blooms and long bloom period (January through March).

 Winter Daphne (Daphne odora): A broadleaf evergreen shrub with intensely fragrant reddish-purple flowers.
 Flowers bloom in late January to March.

 Japanese Camellia: For vibrant winter color, almost nothing beats the showy flowers of the species bred specifically for cold weather, Camellia japonica.
 There are thousands of cultivars to choose from displaying a wide variety of flower colors and forms.
 Some varieties have blooms as large as 5 inches appearing atop glossy green foliage from January through March.

-Ornamental grasses add texture, color and movement to the landscape and can provide an especially interesting contrast when planted near evergreen plants.
-They also furnish food and shelter for birds.
+Ornamental grasses add texture, color and movement to the landscape.
+Moreover, they provide an especially interesting contrast with evergreen plants.
+In addition to creating winter interest, they also furnish food and shelter for birds.